Malvertising: Preventive measures

 There are several precautions that people can take to reduce their chances of getting tricked by these advertisements.
-Commonly used programs such as Adobe Flash Player and Adobe Reader can and have had their flaws exploited, and become vulnerable to attacks, so it is important to avoid them, or at least keep them up to date.
+Commonly used programs such as Adobe Flash Player and Adobe Reader can and have had their flaws exploited, and become vulnerable to attacks, so it should no longer be used.
 Users can also download anti-virus software that protects against threats and removes malicious software from their systems.
 Users can also push companies and websites to scan advertisements before making them active on their webpages.
 Users can also use ad blocking software to avoid downloading the malware contained in advertisements or a specific browser extension alerting malvertising campaigns.